Scalable Stewardship of an LLM-Assisted Clinical Benchmark with Physician Oversight: Technical Background: From Score Computation to Model Training

 MedCalc-Bench authors curated the benchmark data and labels in the following manner: \begin{enumerate} \item Patient notes are real, deidentified patient cases they scraped from journal-published medical papers that are archived in the \href{https://pmc.ncbi.nlm.nih.gov/}{PubMed Central} database.
 There are altogether 10,053 + 1,047 = 11,100 notes in the train and test sets.
 We note that each of these patient notes can be seen as a unique context $C$ in the notation of \S\ref{subsec:math}. \item The medical score questions ($q$'s), e.g. ``What is the patient's Glasgow Coma Score?'', are sourced as the 55 unique calculators listed as ``popular'' on \href{https://www.mdcalc.com}{MDCalc.com}, a web app widely used by U.S. physicians.
 One can think of each train or test instance in the MedCalc-Bench dataset as uniquely identified by a pair $(C,q)$.
 Many instances may share the same score question $q$, though their patient context $C$ will differ. \item $\estimatorOrig \in \mathcal{Y}$, MedCalc-Bench's ground truth label of each $(C,q)$, was synthesized in a procedure analogous to the compositional pipeline we presented in \ref{subsec:math}.
 They used \texttt{GPT-4} as $f_\theta$ and themselves hard-coded the logic of $g_\phi$ of each unique $q$ \href{https://github.com/ncbi-nlp/MedCalc-Bench/tree/main/calculator_implementations}{individually as 55 Python scripts}. \end{enumerate}

 Since June 2024, multiple academic studies have used MedCalc-Bench as an evaluation benchmark or finetuned open-weight models on its train set.
 Table \ref{tab:medcalc_sota} shows a partial anthology of some test accuracies recently reported.
 Several survey papers on LLM and healthcare, including \cite{survey1, survey2, survey3}, cited this benchmark.
-It is also included in the test suite of MedHELM \citep{medhelm}, a comprehensive framework for evaluating medical LLMs.
+In addition, MedCalc-Bench is also highlighted as a representative quantitative clinical benchmark in the test suite of MedHELM \cite{medhelm}, a comprehensive framework for evaluating medical LLMs, recently published on \emph{Nature Medicine}.
 These references indicate that MedCalc-Bench is an influential benchmark in the field.
+As all these studies were posted online before October 2025, i.e. before MedCalc-Bench authors had publicly recommended any changes to their dataset version in November 2025, it is fairly certain that their evaluations were based on the original NeurIPS version, i.e. (v1.0).